 Stick to a Budget

 Creating a budget is crucial to paying off your home loan and ensuring that you have extra funds available to put toward the mortgage.
+If you are still saving to buy a home, then saving for a larger down payment could help you repay your mortgage faster.
 Create a spreadsheet that lists all of your expenses and includes your household income.
 Use cash to avoid spending more and cut off your usage of credit cards to avoid getting into debt.